Vyral/marc-highfill-recruiting/_posts/2023-01-20-why-you-should-be-asking-why.md

 * Why is that location important to you?
 * Why do you like that style of home?
-* Why will making a move help you and your family?<br>
+* Why will making a move help you and your family?

 {% include pullquote.html %}